anteliaofficial/discography/README.md

   only looks at `state.queue[state.qIndex + 1]`).
 It does **not** prefetch across a "Spin the Cylinder" release boundary (i.e. the jump `advanceChrono()` makes).
   That jump still does a fresh network fetch with no pre-buffering.
+- **Catalog search rebuilds its flat index on every keystroke** (see the Catalog search section above) — a non-issue at current scale, worth memoizing if the catalog grows substantially.
 - **Mobile background playback is improved, not guaranteed.** Media Session API + prefetching next tracks measurably helps Android hold onto playback through a locked screen, but Chrome's background-tab freezing and